tothanhtin123/whishlist-of-products/README.md

 # Wishlist Overview
-Wish list is a web app that user can access and add some products they want to buy.
+Wish list is a web app that users can access and add some products they want to buy.
 This project is to show my skills in back-end and also front-end when applying for the web developer position.

 # Project Structure